Global Logistics Update: October 16, 2025

 Flexport Ocean Timeliness Indicator

-This week, the Ocean Timeliness Indicator (OTI) has dropped for China to the U.S. West Coast, falling from 35.5 to 34.5 days.
-China to the U.S. East Coast has shown a minor drop, moving from 63 to 62.5 days.
-Meanwhile, China to Northern Europe jumped from 70.5 to 72 days.
+This week, the Ocean Timeliness Indicator (OTI) for China to the U.S. West Coast has decreased from 44.5 to 40 days.
+China to North Europe also showed a downtick, falling from 73 to 71.5 days.
+Meanwhile, China to the U.S. East Coast increased from 62.5 to 63 days.

 markdown image